Breathe Better with Whole-Home Air Filtration in Elkhart

-An air filter is an essential HVAC part for performance and comfort—but it’s regularly overlooked.
+An air filter is an essential HVAC part for performance and comfort—but it’s regularly forgotten.

-Indoor air quality can affect your family’s health, specifically if there’s someone in your Elkhart household with allergies, asthma or other respiratory problems.
+Indoor air quality can impact your family’s health, especially if there’s someone in your family with allergies, asthma or other respiratory issues.
 Dust, pollen, pet dander and mold can trigger symptoms, as well as volatile organic compounds.
-VOCs are chemicals located in common household items such as cleaning products, furniture and flooring.
+VOCs are chemicals found in everyday household items such as cleaning products, furniture and flooring.

-Today’s structures are more energy efficient.
-But they are sealed more tightly.
-This means the air inside your home can be worse than external air—often two to five times more, according to the Environmental Protection Agency.
+Today’s houses are more energy efficient than ever, but they are also sealed more tightly.
+This means the air inside your home can be more polluted than outside—often two to five times more, according to the Environmental Protection Agency.

 • Ventilate with fresh air